| Last Updated: Householder

 extensions, porches and conservatories.
 Sometimes

 it even applies to fences on open plan estates.
+If

 you do not check this matter you may find out about

 it when you try to sell your property.
+Other

 Occasional Costs.
+Your

 proposed extension may be over or close to a public